-The top 15 places to buy a Christmas tree in Toronto
+12 places to get a Christmas tree in Toronto

-Christmas trees in Toronto are now on sale across the city as the advent calendar countdown is on.
-The city already feels pretty festive, what with the the largest tree in Canada now on display in the Eaton Centre, so the time is right to get your own.
+Christmas trees in Toronto are now on sale across the city as the holiday is quickly approaching.
+The city already feels pretty festive, what with the Canada's largest Christmas tree now on display in the Eaton Centre, so the time is right to get your own.

-Here are my picks for the top places to buy a Christmas tree in Toronto.
+Here are some places to get a Christmas tree in Toronto.

 Beyond producing furniture put together only by an allen key, this Swedish chain with locations in North York, Etobicoke and Vaughan has arguably the best Christmas tree deal around.
 Buy a tree for only $25 and receive a coupon to the store.
 You can celebrate with meatballs!

-Everything from tiny two foot Charlie Brown-esque Christmas trees are available at this lot north of Christie Pits as well as huge 14 foot trees.
+Everything from tiny two foot Charlie Brown-esque Christmas trees to huge 14-foot mega trees is available at this lot north of Christie Pits.
 The grocer offers a variety of tree types and will also deliver and install your tree for you.

-Christmas trees as well as mistletoe, holly and wreaths are available at the St. Lawrence Market on Saturdays from Jeff the Christmas Tree Guy.
+Christmas trees as well as mistletoe, holly and wreaths are available starting the last week of November at the St. Lawrence Market from Jeff the Christmas Tree Guy.
 Jeff has been selling trees at the market for more than 25 years and is open for business until December 24.

 The best thing about this tree lot is its location.
 It's a central place for folks on the west side and the parking is plentiful.
-Christmas Trees by Lou Miceli carries about a thousand trees, so finding the perfect one won't be trouble at all.
+Opening November 24, Christmas Trees by Lou Miceli carries about a thousand trees, so finding the perfect one won't be trouble at all.

-There are six types of trees to choose from here to ensure you have the right tree for your Christmas presents to sit under.
+There's a wide variety of types of trees to choose from here to ensure you have the right tree for your Christmas presents to sit under.
 From table top cuties to 12 foot beasts, there's a fresh cut tree ready to be taken home.
+They also carry theme trees for purchase.

 There are thousands of Christmas trees at the this garden market in the Brick Works.
-They have six species of locally grown, fresh-cut trees including Fraser Fir and Balsams, traditional White and Scotch Pines and Norway and Serbian spruces.
+This year they have three species of sustainably harvested Christmas trees from Somverille Nurseries.
 Sizes range from 2.5 feet all the way up to 14 feet.

-This big ol’ Christmas tree sale used to happen at Kew Gardens Park but can now be found at Woodbine Park where there’s free parking available.
+This big ol’ Christmas tree sale used to happen at Kew Gardens Park but can now be found at Woodbine Park where there’s free parking.
 It's one of the largest independent tree lots in North America and trees range vary in price depending on size.
+They open November 29.

 Leslieville and Beaches residents can shop for Balsam and Fraser Firs, Scotch Pine and Kris Kringle trees at this garden centre on Queen East.
 There's also plenty of wreaths, wooden deer, and other seasonal decor.